-In more professional terms, using universal experience in intimate detail heightens the connection between a reader and a character.
-Someday the Irony of the LGPs might show up in a character’s frustration of daily life, though it could also be the Reality of Dented Volvo Passenger Doors (Car Pool) or Alliterative Lesbian Couples (All the Wrong Places), Rules for Dyke Poker (Maybe Next Time), Menstrual Cramps Are Not Foreplay (Paperback Romance) or even I’m a Sexy Dancer If Only My Thighs Hadn’t Fallen Asleep (Warming Trend).
+Anyhoo, in more professional terms, using universal experience in intimate detail heightens the connection between a reader and a character.
+It’s fancy-schmancy term is verisimilitude.
+Someday the Irony of the LGPs might show up in a character’s frustration of daily life, though it could also be the Reality of Dented Volvo Passenger Doors (Car Pool) or Alliterative Lesbian Couples (All the Wrong Places), Rules for Dyke Poker (Maybe Next Time), Menstrual Cramps Are Not Foreplay (Paperback Romance) or even I’d Be a Sexy Dancer If My Thighs Hadn’t Fallen Asleep (Warming Trend).

 So thank you to my interesting friends and family, and to those of my readers I’ve met.
 You don’t seen to mind that I’m noticing your quirks and ironies, thoughtful observations and filing them away.
 Some day years later, with some kneading, pummeling, salt and pepper they can be one of the hundreds of little touches that make a fictional character seem like your neighbor.

 Most recently, for all her angst and tragic upbringing, it was those touches that made CJ of The Kiss that Counted a likable woman.
-That’s my way of saying that being voted the Ann Bannon Popular Fiction Award for TKtC is a reflection of my wonderful readers and all they’ve given me over the years.
+That’s my way of saying that being voted the Ann Bannon Popular Fiction Award for the story of CJ and Karita is a reflection of my wonderful readers and all they’ve given me over the years.
 My success is a reflection of their support and loyalty and I am thankful every day for it.